Sale, Greater Manchester: Landmarks and attractions

 The oldest surviving building in Sale is Eyebrow Cottage.
 Built around 1670, it was originally a yeoman farmhouse and is one of the earliest brick buildings in the area.
 Its name is derived from the decorative brickwork above the windows.
 It was built in Cross Street, which at the time was a separate village from Sale.
 Of the twenty-one conservation areas in Trafford, two are in Sale: part of Church Lane, Ashton-upon-Mersey, and Brogden Grove.

 A bronze bust of James Joule, the physicist who gave his name to the SI unit of energy, is in Worthington Park.
 Originally a tower was to have been erected in his honour, but lack of donations led to the production of the bust as a substitute; it was unveiled in 1905.
 Joule moved to Sale in the 1870s for his health; he died at his home at 12 Wardle Road in 1889, and is buried in Brooklands Cemetery.

 The area has several parks and green spaces.
 Worthington Park, originally called Sale Park, was opened in 1900.
 It features a bandstand, gardens, play areas, and a skate ramp and is maintained by Trafford Council and The Friends of Worthington Park.
-Opened in 1939, Walton Park is in the southwest of the town and features a miniature railway.
+Opened in 1939, Walton Park is in the south-west of the town and features a miniature railway.
 Sale Water Park is an artificial lake, created from a 35 m deep gravel pit left during the construction of the M60.
 It opened in 1980 and is a venue for water sports, fishing and bird watching.
 The water park is the site of the Broad Ees Dole wildlife refuge, a local nature reserve that provides a home for migrating birds.
 Woodheys Park, also known as Pinky Park, consists of a well-maintained pitch and putt course, grass area, a five a side football pitch and other amenities.